Timshel/OIDCWarden/playwright/README.md

 ## Testing Organization and group sync

 The default config activate role, organization and groups mappings.
-Default users are configured with vairous role, organization and groups visible in [setup.sh](https://github.com/Timshel/oidcwarden/blob/main/playwright/compose/keycloak/setup.sh) or the via the admin console.
+Default users are configured with various role, organization and groups visible in [setup.sh](https://github.com/Timshel/oidcwarden/blob/main/playwright/compose/keycloak/setup.sh) or the via the admin console.

 But as an example logged as the user `test/test` create the Organization `Test` with a group `Group1`.
 Then when `test2/test2` login it will be added to the org and groups with the `Owner` role (still need to be confirmed by `test`).